iam-rekt/RealEstateWebs/replit.md

   * Implemented glass morphism effects with backdrop blur and rounded corners
   * Added real-time property count display and clear filters functionality
   * Created empty states with relevant icons for better user experience
+- June 22, 2025.
+Completed location change from Athens to Jordan and repositioned statistics
+  * Updated all location references from Athens, Greece to Amman, Jordan
+  * Changed phone numbers from Greek (+30) to Jordanian (+962) format
+  * Updated About section to reference Amman metropolitan area
+  * Moved statistics section (500+ properties, 1200+ clients, 15+ years, 98% success) to bottom of page
+  * Updated header tagline from "Athens • Premium Properties" to "Amman • Premium Properties"
+  * Maintained all Jordan area filtering functionality (Abdoun, Sweifieh, etc.)
 ```

 ## User Preferences